 Do employees and guests frequently have contact with high touch surfaces or objects?
 Remove objects from service or modify processes to be contactless and increase the frequency of cleaning and disinfection.

-Are non-medical masks required for public places in your jurisdiction?
+Are masks required for public places in your jurisdiction?
 Determine when and where masks must be worn (e.g., required unless drinking or eating).
 Check local public health authorities’ requirements and enforce them in your restaurant.

 How many people are allowed in the restaurant at one time?
 Follow your jurisdictional occupancy limits to determine the number of guests allowed in your workplace.
 These limits may change as the COVID-19 pandemic evolves.

 Are you anticipating or observing crowds in your restaurant?
 Make operational changes to avoid crowds as much as possible.
 Consider switching to accept reservations only or offer curbside pickup areas.

 Each restaurant may have unique situations such as limited outdoor space or permit requirements.
 It is important for employers to assess the risks of COVID-19 transmission for their specific space and implement appropriate hazard controls using the hierarchy of controls (i.e., elimination, substitution, engineering controls, administrative controls, personal protective equipment (PPE)).
 Use a layered approach when implementing the chosen combination of risk controls.

 Be careful not to create new workplace hazards or negatively impact existing safety controls.
 Have a workplace COVID-19 safety plan to identify and implement control measures for those hazards.
 The plan should address as many aspects as possible.
 Review, communicate, post, and update the plan on a regular basis.